 Causes of foundation upheaval include:

 - High levels of precipitation that lead to flooding

 - Plumbing leaks under the concrete slab.

 - Expanding and contracting soil

 To remedy a foundation upheaval, you need to know the cause.
 If the exact cause isn’t identified, the problem could re-occur later.
-In most cases, foundation experts often inject a chemical solution in the soil underneath your home.
+In most cases, foundation experts first identify the cause of the upheaval problem.

 7. Stuck windows and doors

 Stuck, hard-to-open doors and windows can be a pain to live with.
 They could signal foundation damage.
 Telltale signs of stuck windows and/or doors include: